vertis/vertis-io/_posts/2020-12-29-things-to-look-for-in-a-coworking-membership.md

 Try to go during a hot or cold day.
 Temperature is an essential factor.
 Today I was at [Spaces - Paris, Réaumur](https://www.spacesworks.com/paris/reaumur/), it was so cold that I had to leave.
 Not an isolated problem.
 The temperature has been a problem across a lot of their venues.

-I also like to check amenties like the coffee machine.
+I also like to check amenities like the coffee machine.
 If they're not working properly, chances are they'll never be working properly.

 <figure class="mb-6">
     <img class="mx-auto w-full rounded-lg shadow-lg" src="/assets/img/spaces-no-milk.jpg"/>